 Adashi has been monitoring the drone movement very closely and has already established several relationships with manufacturers.
 Drones are a perfect match with incident command software.
 Commanders can directly control drones using integrated map displays and transmit critical video feeds to responders in real-time.

 Innovative technology is constantly providing new opportunities for first responders and public safety organizations worldwide.
-As the industry implements new technology, we see improvements in terms of firefighter gear, first responder software, and other products designed to improve public safety.
+As the industry implements new technology, we expect to see improvements in firefighter gear, first responder software, and other products for emergency services.

-Drones are just one piece of the public safety technology resurgence, but the takeaways from the drone movement can help us learn important lessons about the future of public safety technology.
+Drones are just one piece of the public safety technology resurgence.
+Yet, the takeaways from the drone movement can help us learn important lessons about the future of public safety technology.
 As we grow and innovate, the emergency response industry can continue to prevent loss of life and improve overall public safety.

 Alex Menkes is the CEO of Adashi Systems.
 He has numerous years of experience in the public safety industry, having previously led the CBRE automated decision aid software department at OptiMetrics, a leading developer of CBRN hazard decision-aid software for military use.